acdh-oeaw/AkSearchSolr/README.md

   acdhch/aksearch-solr
 ```

-Act accordingly for any other configuration file.
+Adjust accordingly for any other configuration file.

+If you want to persist your file in this image, save your `import.properties` as `local/import/import.properties` in this repository.

 ### Triggering full reindex